Anne of Brittany: Betrothals

-Being the first eldest surviving child and heiress of the Duchy of Brittany, Anne was, above all, the instrument of paternal politics.
+Being the first eldest surviving child and heiress of the Duchy of Brittany, Anne was, above all, the instrument of her father's political maneuvering.
 Francis II indeed promised his daughter to various French or foreign princes in order to obtain military and financial aid, and to strengthen his position against the King of France.
 The prospect for these princes to add the duchy to their domain thus allowed the Duke of Brittany to initiate several marriage negotiations and to forge various secret alliances which accompanied these matrimonial projects.
 Anne became the stake of these rival ambitions, and her father, reassured by the signing of these alliances, could afford to refuse various marriage projects and contracts.
 (Note: At the time, such matrimonial projects only materialized after long political calculations and lengthy negotiations; royal or noble intended brides or grooms were sometimes not even born at the time of their betrothal.
 These projects could, therefore, vary at the rate of political vagaries, and many of them did not succeed.)
 These political calculations thus led to Anne's engagement with different European princes: